AD-EYE/AD-EYE_Core/Helper_Scripts/Git_user_setup_scripts/README.md

 # The git helper scripts

-To avoid identity theft on git when committing and pushing files, bash scripts have been created for the Ubuntu and Windows computers.
+To avoid identity theft on git when committing and pushing the files, bash scripts have been created for the Ubuntu and Windows computers.